 Try a product formulated with all three ingredients

-In the evening, try the L’Oréal Paris RevitaLift Triple Power Anti-Aging Overnight Mask This anti-aging overnight mask contains the same vitamin C, pro-retinol, and hyaluronic acid formulation, but is designed for your nighttime routine.
+In the evening, try the L’Oréal Paris RevitaLift Triple Power Anti-Aging Overnight Mask.
+This anti-aging overnight mask contains the same vitamin C, pro-retinol, and hyaluronic acid formulation, but is designed for your nighttime routine.
 It has the consistency of a lightweight moisturizer with a non-greasy finish that makes it ideal for dry skin and mature skin.

 Editor’s Tip: Sensitive skin types can opt for the L’Oréal Paris RevitaLift Triple Power Anti-Aging Moisturizer Fragrance-Free, which offers the same benefits and ingredients as the daytime moisturizer in a fragrance-free formula.
+Just remember to follow it up with a broad-spectrum sunscreen to help shield your skin from the sun.

 Alternate vitamin C And retinol daily